quangis/quangis-workflow/README.md

 #### Generating transformation graphs

-[utils/generate_graphs.py](utils/generate_graphs.py) generates `.ttl` files that represent the transformation graphs for workflows that have been described in terms of applications of the GIS tools of [tools.ttl](tools/tools.ttl).
-Such workflows are internally available at `ownpapers/TheoryofGISFunctions/Scenarios/`; for the script to work, that `Scenarios/` directory should be copied or symlinked in the project root.
+[utils/generate_graphs.py](utils/generate_graphs.py) generates `.ttl` files that represent the transformation graphs for the workflows as they are described in [scenarios/](scenarios), which are in turn described in terms of the GIS tools of [tools.ttl](tools/tools.ttl).

 #### Serving a SPARQL endpoint